sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 Once the reads have been mapped and counted, one can assess the differential expression of genes between different conditions.

-During this lesson, you will learn to:
+**During this lesson, you will learn to :**

- * describe the different steps of data normalization and modelization commonly used for RNAseq data
+ * describe the different steps of data normalization and modelling commonly used for RNA-seq data.
- * detect significantly differentially expressed genes using either edgeR or DESeq2
+ * detect significantly differentially-expressed genes using either edgeR or DESeq2.
- * perform downstream analysis to over-representated gene sets (such as GO terms or reactome pathways)
+ * perform downstream analysis on gene sets, such as annotation (e.g. GO terms or Reactome pathways) over-representation.

 ## Material